 Victoria Huynh is a Community Organizer and has more than 18 years of experience working within international, immigrant, and refugee communities in the state of Georgia.
 Previous roles include Senior Vice President/Chief Officer of External Affairs at the Center for Pan Asian Community Services.

 Mrs. Huynh’s experiences in her limited English proficient (LEP) Vietnamese Refugee household fuels her passion for community building, strategic planning, and policy work within the immigrant spaces.
-Since 2009, Huynh has advocated for equitable language access, encouraged civic engagement, protected immigrant rights, championed cultural competency, and developed vital social service programs.
-She currently serves as the lead of the CPACS’ Advocacy team.
+Since 2009, Huynh actively advocates for equitable language access, encourages civic engagement, protects immigrant rights, champions cultural competency, and has developed vital social service programs.

 From 2013-2018, Huynh served on the National Regional Health Equity Council.
-In 2015 and 2017, the Georgia Asian Times recognized Huynh as an honoree of the 25 Most Influential Asian Americans in Georgia.
-In 2020, the Southeast U.S. Pan Asian Chamber of Commerce named her an outstanding AAPI in the Southeast and she was named a sHERO by Center for Asian Pacific American Women and OCA at a National AAPI Womxn’s Conference.
-Huynh was recently appointed to a three-year term with the U.S. District Court for the Northern District of Georgia on the Magistrate Judge Merit Selection Panel.
+In 2015, 2017, and 2022, the Georgia Asian Times recognized Huynh as an honoree of the 25 Most Influential Asian Americans in Georgia.
+In 2020, the Southeast U.S. Pan Asian Chamber of Commerce named her an outstanding AAPI in the Southeast and was named a sHERO by the Center for Asian Pacific American Women and OCA at a National AAPI Womxn’s Conference.
+Huynh recently ended her three-year appointment with the U.S. District Court for the Northern District of Georgia on the Magistrate Judge Merit Selection Panel.
 Mrs. Huynh currently serves as a federal appointee with the President’s Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders (PACAANHPI).